PolymerX/postcss-polymer-loader/README.md

 # Setup project

-As stated, this loader needs an HTML loader and precisely the [wc-loader](https://github.com/aruntk/wc-loader) to load Web Components.
-More specifically we are talking about Polymer elements.
+As stated, this loader needs an text loader to load the HTML template, like the [text-loader](https://www.npmjs.com/package/text-loader).
+More specifically you can load an `HTML` template from and external file and use it within a Polymer 3.x `template`.
-> NOTE: since the `wc-loader` works well with the Polymer 2.x version, the example will be written in Polymer 2 sintax, but the loader should work also with Polymer 1.x.

 ## Folder structure (example)